Research Reactor Section

 - 15–17 October 2014 – Technical Meeting of the International Working Group to Support the Transition of 99Mo Production away from the Use of Highly Enriched Uranium

 - Developing Techniques for Small Scale Indigenous Mo-99 Production Using Low Enriched Uranium (LEU) Fission or Neutron Activation

 Initiated in 2005, this CRP involved eight technology "providers"/agreement holders (Argentina, Brazil, India, Indonesia, Korea, Poland and the USA (ANL and the University of Missouri)) and six technology "recipients"/contract holders: Chile, Egypt, Kazakhstan, Libya, Pakistan and Romania.
 Technology providers are intended to assist recipients in becoming small-scale producers of Mo-99 from LEU sources through the provision of materials and expertise.

-This CRP was completed in 2011, and an IAEA TECDOC summarizing the participants' work and accomplishments will be published in 2013.
-Additionally, two fact-finding missions related to small-scale Mo-99 production will take place in 2013 in Romania and Uzbekistan.
+This CRP was completed in 2011, and an IAEA Nuclear Energy Series publication summarizing the participants' work and accomplishments was published in 2013.
+Additionally, four fact-finding missions related to the initiation of small-scale Mo-99 production in Romania, Peru, Poland and Morocco took place in 2013.

 - Feasibility Evaluation of the Use of Low Enriched Uranium Fuelled Homogeneous Aqueous Solution Nuclear Reactors for the Production of Short Lived Fission Product Isotopes – project is now closed

 Initiated in 2009, this CRP involved one technology provider (Japan) and three technology recipients (China, the Russian Federation and Pakistan).
 In addition the CRP was supported by independent international experts from Germany and France.
 The project was ended in 2011 after several participants withdrew.